-It seems we can ignore this fact no longer: it’s time to sell
+It seems we can ignore this fact no longer: It’s time to sell

 the family car.

-It seems we can ignore this fact no longer: it’s time to sell the family car.
+It seems we can ignore this fact no longer: It’s time to sell the family car.

 And I would’ve been OK with it, really.
 However, just when things were coming along nicely, I did something that you should never ever do alone, or without being under the influence of prescription medication: I removed the car seat.

-However, we all know these things never last.
+We all know these things never last.
 But the freaky thing is the change happens so slowly that you hardly even notice.

 Then I got into my bathing suit and borrowed my daughter’s swim fins.
 Sometimes, that’s the best way.